 Be Human: Capture People’s Attention By Sharing Your Stories

 Be human in your updates, share your current difficulties and your struggles as much as you want to share your perfectly shot new puppy picture.
-Sharing a quick 30-sec video of you saying how hard today was, how you wanted to give it up because of this and that reason, will surely yield a lot more attention than posting the tenth picture of your own favourite dog this week.
+Sharing a quick 30-sec video of you saying how hard today was, how you wanted to give it up because of this and that reason, will surely yield a lot more attention than posting the tenth picture of your own favorite dog this week.

 Don’t bang on and on about your formidable self, show weakness, say what no other breeder would say, be genuine.
 It is hard, but trust me, you will feel so much better after you started being that open with your audience.
-And I am telling you now, they will love it and you will be surprise at how many of them will try to motivate and help you feel better,
+And I am telling you now, they will love it and you will be surprised at how many of them will try to motivate and help you feel better,

 Ask: Find Creative Ways To Ask Your Audience To Share Your Content